kubernetes/community/governance.md

 code base.
 As such they are neither good fits for SIGs or Working Groups.
 An example of such a topic might be continuous delivery to Kubernetes.

-Though their central goal is not a a deliverable piece of work, as contributing members of the community user groups are expected to work with SIGs to either identify friction or usability issues that need to be addressed, or to provide or improve documentation in their area of expertise.
+Though their central goal is not a deliverable piece of work, as contributing members of the community user groups are expected to work with SIGs to either identify friction or usability issues that need to be addressed, or to provide or improve documentation in their area of expertise.
 However